zixipay/zixipay.github.io/merchant.md

 Name | Type | Description
 ------------ | ------------ | ------------
-ref | string |Reference tag to this payment wallet wallet | string |Receiving wallet address that has been generated using ```getpaymentwallet``` API endpoint. amount|number| amount of the incoming payment fee|number|the processing fee that has been charged for auto-exhange, callback, both or will be zero if no fees has been charged currency | string | Any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH or USDT) exchange<sup>*</sup> | boolean | 0: if auto-echange to USDZ has NOT been done.<br />1: if auto-exchange to USDZ has been done. xamount<sup>*</sup> | number | actual incoming payment amount if auto-exchange to USDZ has been done, null otherwise. xcurrency<sup>*</sup> | string | actual incoming currency if auto-exchange to USDZ has been done, null otherwise.
+ref | string |reference tag to this payment wallet wallet | string |receiving wallet address that has been generated using ```getpaymentwallet``` API endpoint. amount|number| amount of the incoming payment fee|number|processing fee for auto-exhange, callback or both.
+Will be zero if no fees was applicable. currency | string | any of the supported currencies (USDZ, EURZ, LTC, BTC, ETH or USDT) exchange<sup>*</sup> | boolean | 0: if auto-echange to USDZ has NOT been done.<br />1: if auto-exchange to USDZ has been done. xamount<sup>*</sup> | number | actual incoming payment amount if auto-exchange to USDZ has been done, null otherwise. xcurrency<sup>*</sup> | string | actual incoming currency if auto-exchange to USDZ has been done, null otherwise.